 As buyers, especially millennials, have gotten more comfortable purchasing large items online and spurred demand, top legacy logistics companies are also eyeing the furniture delivery business, realizing they can no longer ignore the segment.

 Yet a sizable chasm remains between the service online sellers are providing – often slow, expensive and uninsured – and customers’ expectations of fast, affordable (or free) delivery, aka the Amazon Effect.

-To help close that gap, uShip today announced a fixed price, in-home, white glove service that helps online sellers better serve buyers of oversize goods with faster, more affordable, insured delivery.
+To help close that gap, uShip today announced its In-Home Delivery program, a fixed price, white glove service that helps online sellers better serve buyers of oversize goods with faster, more affordable, insured delivery.
 The service also helps e-commerce sellers better compete with Amazon, Walmart, and big-box online stores.

 “In an extremely competitive market, online sellers are scrambling for a turnkey logistics solution for bulky items, something Amazon, UPS and FedEx currently struggle to provide,” says Mike Williams, CEO of uShip.
 “When an e-commerce seller partners with uShip, they get white glove service, predictable delivery costs, and shortened transit times thanks to our proven logistics platform and nationwide network of feedback-rated transporters.”

 uShip’s successful pilot program with several online merchants, including Everything But The House (EBTH), the world’s premier online marketplace for authenticated second-hand items, processed over 12,000 fixed-price furniture deliveries to customers across the United States.
 Partners reported cutting delivery costs by nearly 50 percent, and reducing transit times by up to 65 percent, from 4-6 weeks to just 14 days.